 Florida Statutes Online – This website provides links to Title XXXVII of the Florida Statutes, entitled “Insurance,” which contains the state’s rules insurance companies must follow, definitions of certain insurance terms, and other provisions regarding rates, statutes of limitations and insurance contracts.

-Contact Germain Law Group at (813) 835-8888 or submit an online form for a confidential consultation regarding your property insurance claim in Hillsborough County, including Tampa, Plant City, Temple Terrace, Clair-Mel City, Sun City Center, Hunters Green, Sweetwater Creek, Bay Crest Park, and surrounding communities.
+Contact Germain Law Group, P.A. at (813) 835-8888 or submit an online form for a confidential consultation regarding your property insurance claim in Hillsborough County, including Tampa, Plant City, Temple Terrace, Clair-Mel City, Sun City Center, Hunters Green, Sweetwater Creek, Bay Crest Park, and surrounding communities.